-ANNOUNCER: Blognet … the documented drama of an actual crime.
+ANNOUNCER: Blognet … the documented drama of an actual case.
 For the next few minutes, in cooperation with the Twitter Town Sheriff’s Department, you will travel step by step on the side of the good guys through an actual case transcribed from official files.
-From beginning to end.
-From crime to punishment.
-Blognet is the story of the good guys in action.
+From beginning to end, from crime to punishment, Blognet is the story of the good guys in action.

 MUSIC: Up and out.

-FRIDAY: It was Sunday, February 10th.
-It was cool and clear in Westminster.
-We were working the night watch out of Internet Detail.
+FRIDAY: It was Thursday, July 10th.
+It was a hot summer day in Westminster.
+We were working the day watch out of Internet Detail.
 My partner’s Liz Smith.
-The boss is Twitter Town Sheriff, W. J. J. Hoge.
+The Boss is Twitter Town Sheriff W. J. J. Hoge.
 My name’s Friday.
-I was on my way back to the office at 8:12 pm.
+It was 3:52 pm when I entered Room S-121.
+Internet Detail.

 SOUND: Door opens.
 Footsteps across room.
-Chair pulled out as Friday sits down.
+Heavy box dropped on table.

 MUSIC: Stinger and under.